10th January 2024 | Residential Property

 2. A Probate Sale

-Something else that can cause delays in the conveyancing process is if the property in question is a probate sale.
+Another factor that can delay the conveyancing process is whether the property in question is a probate sale.

-A probate sale occurs when a person dies and has to require an executor to be appointed to deal with their estate.
+A probate sale occurs when a person dies and requires an executor to be appointed to administer their estate.

 If a Grant of Probate is required, it is not possible to sell a house before probate has been granted because you won’t have the legal authorisation to sell a property beforehand.

-As the probate process can be complex and rife with complications, buying a probate property is riskier than a traditional property by nature and delays are common.
+As the probate process can be complex and rife with complications, buying a probate property is inherently riskier than buying a traditional property, and delays are common.

 3. Delayed Property Searches